FACT - Overview

-Above is the video of our Director of Family and Children's Services Lucy Townsend talking to our Programme Lead Theresa Leavy and Deborah Smith, Head of Public Protection in Wiltshire Police about why we are rolling out the FACT programme in Wiltshire.
+Above is a video of our (at that time) Director for Families and Children's Services, Lucy Townsend talking to the Programme Lead, Theresa Leavy and Deborah Smith, Head of Public Protection in Wiltshire Police about why the FACT programme was initiated in Wiltshire in 2018.

 We are always seeking to improve the services we provide for our children and young people to help them live safely, healthily and happily in their own families and communities.

 The FACT programme is building on the considerable progress already made to ensure the services which safeguard and support children and young people work together in a coherent and structured way.